Kusal Perera: Aggressive opening success

 On 31 March 2013, T20I match during Bangladesh tour of Sri Lanka, Kusal Perera scored his maiden T20I half century.
 He scored 64 from 44 balls hitting five boundaries and four sixes.
 Sri Lanka won the match by 17 runs and Kusal Perera won man of the match award for his performance.
 On 21 November 2013, New Zealand tour of Sri Lanka, Kusal Perera scored his second T20I half century.
 While chasing the target of 142 runs, Perera scored 57 runs from 37 balls hitting six boundaries and two sixes.
-Finally Sri Lanka won the match by 8 wickets and Kusal Perera won the man of the match award for his performance.
+Finally Sri Lanka won the match by 8 wickets and Perera won the man of the match award for his performance.

 On 13 December 2013 he scored 84 runs from 59 balls against Pakistan and Sri Lanka and went on to score a massive total of 211.
 Sri Lanka won the match by 24 runs and Perera earned the Man of the Match for the performance.
 Perera hit his maiden ODI ton against Bangladesh on 22 February 2014.
 He scored 106 from 124 balls before getting bowled By Rubel Hossain.
 He won the Man of the Match award.

-On 12 February 2014, against Bangladesh Kusal Perera scored his fourth T20I half century.
+On 12 February 2014, against Bangladesh, Perera scored his fourth T20I half century.
 He scored 64 runs from 44 balls hitting seven boundaries and one six.
 Finally Sri Lanka won the match by 2 runs and Perera won man of the match award for his performance.
 On 22 March 2014 against South Africa in 2014 ICC World Twenty20 pool match, Perera scored 61 runs from just 40 balls.
 Sri Lanka won the match by 5 runs and Perera won the Man of The Match award.
 He scored 125 runs in the tournament at an average of 20.83 and an impressive strike rate of 145.48.
 He had some quick runs in the next matches, but failed to effect larger to the team.
 However, Sri Lanka won their first T20I title by defeating India in the final.